 The application process for an online graduate program is typically more involved than the application process for an online undergraduate program.

-In order to apply for a graduate level program, you must provide proof that you have successfully completed an undergraduate program at a regionally accredited university.
+In order to apply for a graduate-level program, you must provide proof that you have successfully completed an undergraduate program at a regionally accredited university.
 You will need to provide transcripts showing your grades.
 Some schools will have a minimum GPA, such as a 3.0, in order to enter into a master’s degree program.

 Next, find out whether the school you’re applying to requires you to submit admission test scores.
 Many graduate school programs – but not all – require you to take the GRE or GMAT, or a similar test specific to your field.

-Finally, in addition to the application, transcripts, test scores and fees, you may be asked to submit other supportive documents for admission.
-These documents may include professional references, a personal statement or essay, a resume and an approved degree plan.
+Finally, in addition to the application, transcripts, test scores, and fees, you may be asked to submit other supportive documents for admission.
+These documents may include professional references, a personal statement or essay, a resume, and an approved degree plan.

 Can I transfer credits I already have to use toward an Online Master’s Degree?

-If you have taken graduate level courses at an accredited institution – recently or years ago – you will of course want to transfer those credits to give you a head start on your new program.
+If you have taken graduate-level courses at an accredited institution – recently or years ago – you will of course want to transfer those credits to give you a head start on your new program.
 But ultimately, which credits (if any) are accepted and how they apply toward your degree are at the discretion of the receiving school.

-Every college sets their own policies for transferring of credits, and some have very specific rules and limitations.
+Every college sets its own policies for transferring credits, and some have very specific rules and limitations.
 For example, your new college may allow you to transfer as many as 12 credits into an equivalent master’s degree program, but if you are beginning a new, different master’s program you may be limited to 6 transferred credits.
 There are some universities that do not allow credit transfers at the graduate level.